clue/framework-x/docs/best-practices/deployment.md

 all you need to do is to point Caddy's [`root` directive](https://caddyserver.com/docs/caddyfile/directives/root) to the `public/` directory of your project.
-On top of this, you'll need to instruct Caddy to process any dynamic requests through X. This can be achieved by using an `Caddyfile` configuration with the following contents:
+On top of this, you'll need to instruct Caddy to process any dynamic requests through X. This can be achieved by using a `Caddyfile` configuration with the following contents:

 ```
 example.com {